Beauty Standards & Buzz Cuts Women Love

 Over the course of the next few years I would discover that to obviously not be true.
 As the excitement and novelty of attention began to wane and my not-so-private life caught up with me, the attention seeking behavior that once thrilled me so much started to feel phony and desperate.
 I finally craved emotional intimacy over being physical after years of fortifying the insurmountable barriers I’d constructed around my true, vulnerable self.
 Walls so thick that even I forgot who hid within them.

 This is where the hair comes back in.
 As I mentioned earlier, I’ve always loved experimenting with different colors and styles, just not typically in ways that challenged conventional beauty expectations all that dramatically.
 I relied heavily on my long, dark, thick hair for sex appeal and notability.
-When I first shaved the side into an “undercut”, it was just edgy enough to draw even more attention than before while still being well within the bounds of acceptable societal beauty standards.
+When I first tried a version of a women’s buzz cut, I shaved the side into an “undercut”, it was just edgy enough to draw even more attention than before while still being well within the bounds of acceptable societal beauty standards.
+It was a buzz cut women before me had sported with success, and I felt good wearing it.

-I eventually kept pushing further though, my evolving haircut getting shorter and shorter as a mostly subconscious physical reflection of the internal journey I was going through.
+I eventually kept pushing further though my evolving haircut getting shorter and shorter and closer to the buzz cuts women I admired had had as a mostly subconscious physical reflection of the internal journey I was going through.
 I would say that while I definitely used my hair to express myself, I didn’t necessarily consciously correlate the changes I was experiencing inside with the changes I made to my hair; it’s more that they happened in tandem.
 Depression, heartbreak, shame, betrayal, severe loneliness fed by an insatiable desire to connect… it got dark there for a while.
 I didn’t like myself all that much and the less I sought out attention, the less I received.
 It required me to call myself out on my own bullshit as I began to realize just how much of a facade I’d created of my perceived self confidence.

 Meanwhile, my physical fitness fluctuated with my mental health and forced me to put all the self love and acceptance I’d been preaching to the test.
 It’s easy to be confident when you’re receiving compliments all day long.
 Easy to feel worth something when we allow worth to be skin deep.
 There is nothing easy about unconditional self love.
 Not with all the messages on beauty standards we are bombarded with every single day.